For more information about divided discussions, see About Divided Discussion Topics.

 All of the responses and comments that are contributed to a post will be visible to the same group of people as the post itself.
 You cannot change the visibility of individual responses or comments.

-When a course includes cohorts or multiple enrollment tracks, you can view posts and monitor discussion activity for each of the groups within the group type that you chose to divide discussions for.
+When a course includes learner groups (cohorts), you can view posts and monitor discussion activity for each of the groups.
 You can also view all posts.

 Course team members must have the Discussion Admin or Discussion Moderator role in addition to the course team Staff or Admin role to be able to view and filter all posts that are divided.